-The DTEM is currently being used in support of many of the research programs within LLNL and is also being used to develop strong collaborations with leading university faculty and industrial researchers throughout the US.
+The DTEM supports many of the research programs within LLNL and is being used to develop strong collaborations with leading university faculty and industrial researchers throughout the US.
 In particular, the microscope is being used to perform experiments that provide new insights into deformation and phase transformations in structural materials, nucleation and growth in nanoscale systems, the activity and reactivity of catalysts, and radiation effects in structural biology.
-These research topics are strongly aligned with the main missions of both the laboratory and the department of energy, having impact on our understanding of the science critical to US stockpile stewardship, homeland security and energy security.
+These research topics are strongly aligned with the main missions of both LLNL and the US Department of Energy, having an impact on our understanding of the science critical to US stockpile stewardship, homeland security, and energy security.

 The development of an operational TEM that allows us to take snapshots of dynamic processes on the nanometer and nanosecond scales is a significant advance over previous experimental capabilities—standard high-resolution TEMs have only millisecond time resolution and ultrafast electron diffraction (UED) does not have the signal levels for single shot experiments or real-space images.
 While the current technology already allows us to examine nonequilibrium phenomena of major importance to the development of nanotechnology, the blueprint for an even more versatile instrument has also been defined.
 Modifications to the microscope are currently being implemented that will significantly increase the beam current, leading to higher spatial resolution, and enabling us to obtain movies of the transient process.
 As more is learned of the photoemission process and image formation mechanism, the temporal resolution is expected to increase also, leading to the ability to study materials under extreme conditions.